ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Properties (label 2):

-: Properties of the Target Environment.
+: Trustworthiness properties associated with the Target Environment and its elements.

 Authority (label 3):